-In the case of testing NOVC-HEVs, OVC-HEVs and NOVC-FCHVs and OVC-FCHVs (as applicable), Appendix 2 and Appendix 3 to this annex shall replace Appendix 2 to Annex B6.
+In the case of testing NOVC-HEVs, OVC-HEVs and NOVC-FCHVs, Appendix 2 and Appendix 3 to this annex shall replace Appendix 2 to Annex B6.

 Unless stated otherwise, all requirements in this annex shall apply to vehicles with and without driver-selectable modes.
-Unless explicitly stated otherwise in this annex, all of the requirements and procedures specified in Annex B6 and Annex B7 shall continue to apply for NOVC-HEVs, OVC-HEVs, NOVC-FCHVs, OVC-FCHVs and PEVs (as applicable).
+Unless explicitly stated otherwise in this annex, all of the requirements and procedures specified in Annex B6 and Annex B7 shall continue to apply for NOVC-HEVs, OVC-HEVs, NOVC-FCHVs and PEVs.